dojo/docs/dojox/form/manager/_Mixin.rst

 inspectAttachedPoints
 ~~~~~~~~~~~~~~~~~~~~~

-This method is similar to inspectFormWidgets_ method but works on `nodes attached to the widget itself <dojox/form/manager#controlled-elements>`_.
+This method is similar to inspectFormWidgets_ method but works on :ref:`nodes attached to the widget itself <dojox/form/manager>`.
 The only difference is the inspector signature, which uses a DOM node instead of a widget:

 .. code-block :: javascript